theflexiscaleco/flx000053_palmerston_festiniog_small_england/README.md

 The data was captured on February 4th 2013.
 The point cloud data was captured using a Surphaser Laser Scanner.
 The photographs were captured using a Nikon D800 with a variety of manual lenses.

+Footnote: We were helped by the Festiniog Railway in capturing this data.
+We have committed to donating to the Festiniog Railway for every commercial kit we make from this data.
+If you use the data commercially we'd encourage you to do the same.

+The Festiniog Railway is raising money to restore [Welsh Pony](http://festrail.co.uk/welshpony/), a larger sister engine to Palmerston and we would encourage you to [donate](http://festrail.co.uk/welshpony/) to this project.